-I developed a custom physical examination for baseball players/pitchers that identifies the weak areas of the players body; muscle weakness, poor flexibility, too much flexibility, poor movement patterns, etc.
+I developed a custom physical examination for baseball players/pitchers that identify the weak areas of the player’s body; muscle weakness, poor flexibility, too much flexibility, poor movement patterns, etc.

 Thru this exam, and the subsequent treatments aimed at resolving the problems that were found, I am able to successfully increase a players ability to painlessly throw harder, hit with more power, and run faster all while significantly reducing future injury risk.
 I am now doing these exams for all sports.

-McKenzie Sports Physical Therapy was born out of my personal pain, and a true concern for others athletic achievements not to be hindered by the same things that brought me down.
+McKenzie Sports Physical Therapy was born out of my personal pain, and a true concern for other athletic achievements not to be hindered by the same things that brought me down.

 How is McKenzie Sports Therapy different?

 1. We believe in a total body examination because after all, the body is

 2. We believe in manual therapy, hands-on physical treatments.
 I’m talking like 20-30min of your session is 1-on-1 with a board certified specialist PT.

 3. We spend a lot of time with our patients making sure they understand how the problem happened, and we educate about the ‘disease’ process so there are no gaps in knowledge or awareness about their condition.

 4. You are constantly observed to make sure you are performing your exercise program correctly.
 You won’t get better faster, otherwise.

 5. We are on the cutting edge of the latest research (aka– knowing the root causes of problems and best ways to treat them).